The Hon John Brumby AO

 Cameron brings with him a broad array of skills and experience from stakeholder management, communications, strategy and economic analysis.

-Prior to joining Breakthrough Victoria, Cameron was Director of Policy for Victorian Premier Daniel Andrews.
+Prior to joining Breakthrough Victoria, Cameron was Director of Policy in the Victorian Premier's Office.
 He has worked for the Grattan Institute with his work there focusing on energy, housing and budget analysis.
 Cameron also has a Master of Economics and is a keen surfer.